 Strategic Overview of the Agrochemicals Market

-In response to declining sales in the late 1990s and early 2000’s nearly all major agrochemical companies adopted an organic growth strategy through investment in R&D, new product technology distribution alliances, manufacturing plants and overseas subsidiaries.
-There has also been considerable horizontal integration to gain market share and new products.
+In response to declining sales in the late 1990s and early 2000’s nearly all major agrochemical companies adopted an organic growth strategy.
+This was achieved through investment in R&D, new product technology distribution alliances, manufacturing plants and overseas subsidiaries.
+There was also considerable horizontal integration to gain market share and new products.

-Many companies operating in several sectors (e.g. chemicals, pharmaceuticals and agrochemicals) sold off their agrochemical divisions, which were seen as unprofitable, especially compared to pharmaceuticals.
-This led to the emergence of dedicated agribusiness companies from an industry once dominated by mixed petrochemical, chemical, pharmaceutical and agrochemical giants.
+Many companies operating in several sectors (e.g. chemicals, pharmaceuticals and agrochemicals) sold off their agrochemical divisions.
+This was due to the perception of agrochemicals as ‘unprofitable’, especially compared to pharmaceuticals.
+Dedicated agribusiness companies, therefore, emerged from an industry once dominated by mixed petrochemical, chemical, pharmaceutical and agrochemical giants.

 Anti-trust regulators enforced product divestments from newly formed companies as the industry consolidated.
 This created acquisition opportunities for smaller companies as an easy route to broaden their product portfolios.

-There has been a trend towards the disappearance of mid-sized companies in the M&A process rather than a decrease in the number of smaller companies.
+There was a trend towards the disappearance of mid-sized companies in the M&A process rather than a decrease in the number of smaller companies.

 Generic Strategies in the Agrochemical Industry